Cognitive Hierarchy in Day-to-day Network Flow Dynamics: Proof of Proposition

 \section{Proof of Proposition~\ref{prop:tp_ue_stability_eq_gamma}}

 {\ref{apdx:tp_ue_stability_eq_gamma}.\arabic{equation}} According to Proposition~\ref{prop:tp_multi_eqs}, at the DUE, $\pxtt{0}=\pxtt{1}=\pxtt{2}$ and thus the Jacobians of route cost function $D_2=D_1=D_0=D_{\ast}$, where $D_{\ast}$ is the Jacobian of the route cost function evaluated at the DUE $\txa$.
-As per the assumption that the projection operator always yields positive route flow, all the $Q$'s and $\hat{Q}$'s in the Jacobian \eqref{eq:tp_jacob} reduce to $\bQ$ (defined in Lemma~\ref{lemma:Q}).
-Moreover, since $\alpha=\halpha=1$ and $\hgamma=\gamma$, each sub-block matrix in \eqref{eq:tp_jacob} reduces to:
+As per the assumption that the projection operator always yields positive route flow, all the $Q$'s and $\hat{Q}$'s in the Jacobian matrix in Eq.~\eqref{eq:tp_jacob} reduce to $\bQ$ (defined in Lemma~\ref{lemma:Q}).
+Moreover, since $\alpha=\halpha=1$ and $\hgamma=\gamma$, each sub-block matrix in Eq.~\eqref{eq:tp_jacob} reduces to: